 found a place just down the road with a few horses that looked like they would suit my needs. there was a beautiful chestnut I was very interested in, and I was thinking he would be it, but when I laid eyes on the first horse they pulled out something hit me. when I saw him he looked just awful. he was covered in a thick layer of filth and he was just skin and bones, but with a round wormy belly. everything about him was just..caved in. his face looked crooked, his body was sharp angles followed by sharp angles, of bones sticking out of his skin. he wasn't in the worst condition I've seen, but I've seen some horrible cases. he was really pretty bad. he just looked sickly and..sad. he had kind of a defeated look in his eyes, a look not unlike that of an innocent man in jail. when we brought him out and worked with him, it was dead clear that he was a very experienced horse with solid, natural training on him. how he ended up at that horse dealer I just don't know.
 I know there's a demand for this kind of horse. and the dealer sure knew it, too, because the price was a little steep for a horse in his condition. but he was worth it.
 I rode him around and he was amazing. at the time I was recovering from a very long-term injury that kept me out of the saddle for about 6 months, so I was pretty out of shape and out of practice, but he carried me around and he was extremely careful.

 at the time his name was scooby doo.
 I just hated that name.
 I knew from the second I heard it that I would change it.

-I know this isn't a smart move, but we bought him the same day we came out.
-Normally I'd never do that, but even my trainer subtley incouraged it.
-He was a really, really great horse. that was clear. kainne
+I know this isn't a smart move, but we bought him the same day we came out. normally I'd never do that, but even my trainer subtley incouraged it. he was a really, really great horse. that was clear. kainne

 6/13/09- day he arrived